elastic/integrations/packages/aws/docs/README.md

 * *endpoint*: URL of the entry point for an AWS web service.
 * *role_arn*: AWS IAM Role to assume.

+#### Data stream specific configuration parameters
+* *latency*: Some AWS services send monitoring metrics to CloudWatch with a latency to process larger than Metricbeat collection period.
+This will cause data points missing or none get collected by Metricbeat.
+In this case, please specify a latency parameter so collection start time and end time will be shifted by the given latency amount.
+* *period*: How often the data stream is executed.
+* *regions*: Specify which AWS regions to query metrics from.
+If the `regions` is not set in the config, then by default, the integration will query metrics from all available AWS regions.
+If `endpoint` is specified, `regions` becomes a required config parameter.
+* *tags_filter*: Tag key value pairs from aws resources.
+A tag is a label that user assigns to an AWS resource.

 ### Credential Types
 There are three types of AWS credentials can be used: access keys, temporary security credentials and IAM role ARN.